 Apple comes with a family plan for its Apple Music service that can be shared by up to six people for $14.99.
 By comparison, Spotify and Rdio also offer family plans, but right now, they are more expensive, charging two users $14.99 and $29.99 for five.
 Apple’s offer is much better, but it seems that Spotify could be looking to match its offer.
 Speaking to TheVerge, Jonathan Price, Spotify’s global head of communications and public policy, said the following:

 We already have similar family pricing in some markets, and we expect to offer competitive pricing everywhere in the near future

 Price said that Spotify already charges roughly $20 a month for a family of five in Sweden.
 It’s worth pointing out that after Apple revealed its music streaming service, Spotify’s CEO Daniel Ek, tweeted a two-word reaction saying only “Oh ok.”
-So we could understand from this that they aren’t that frightened with Apple’s new service.
-It will be interesting to watch what will be the reaction of other similar services and how will the audience feel towards Apple Music.
+So we could understand from this that they aren’t that frightened by Apple’s new service.
+It will be interesting to watch what will be the reaction of other similar services and how the audience will feel toward Apple Music.

 Also Read: What to Do if Spotify Keeps Crashing or Closing Itself